Gets the primary clipboard of the widget.

 Turns on flag values in the current widget state.

-Returns whether @widget should contribute to the measuring and allocation of its parent.
+Returns whether the widget should contribute to the measuring and allocation of its parent.

 Flags a widget to be displayed.